DevvoTecnologia/Junior-Challenge/README.md

-# Desafio Fullstack: Anéis de Poder
+# Desafio Fullstack: Anéis de Poder - Concluído ✅

 ## 💡 Visão Geral